cpinotossi/msftmh/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/README.md

 ### Challenge 4: Measure Network Performance to Your Oracle Database@Azure Autonomous Database

-Use the deployed tools on the VM machine to connect on the ADB instance.
+Use the deployed tools on the VM machine to connect to the ADB instance.
 For the SQL latency test use the recommended tools

 1. connping
 2. adbping